 - ½ cup dried cherries or cranberries, unsweetened if possible

 - ⅓ cup pecans, chopped

 - Preheat oven to 375 degrees.

-- Combine all of the ingredients in a large bowl.
-Toss with avocado oil.
+- Combine all of the ingredients (except for dried cherries and pecans) in a large bowl.
+Toss with oil

 - Transfer to a baking dish and cover with foil.

-- Bake for 40 minutes.
-Remove foil, Toss then bake for an additional 15-20 minutes longer or until sweet potatoes are cooked through.
+- Bake for 30 minutes.
+Remove foil, add the dried cherries and pecans, toss and then bake for an additional 10-20 minutes longer or until sweet potatoes are cooked through.

 - Remove from oven and serve.

 Prep Ahead Tip: Chop all of the ingredients the day before serving.
 You may also bake this dish ahead of time (before it’s ready to be served) and keep warm in a slow cooker set on low.

 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on The Real Food Dietitians.
 Thank you!